Jatin1o1/2WD_Ros_robot/README.md

 > battery : 12V 7.2AH Battery .

 > PC: Currently using my laptop, later will be using raspberry pi/ Jetson Nano.

-## Issues: both the motors are not running smoothly, please try it on your robot and commit fixes to this repo as well.